goran9999/elysium_dex/README.md

 ## Usage

-Instructions on how to interact with the Whirlpools contract is documented in the [Orca Developer Portal](https://orca-so.gitbook.io/orca-developer-portal/orca/welcome).
+Instructions on how to interact with the ElysiumPools contract is documented in the [Orca Developer Portal](https://orca-so.gitbook.io/orca-developer-portal/orca/welcome).

 ## Tests